Premiering October 15, 2025!

 “A Clown is a poet in action.” - Henry Miller

-Kangalee Not Keaton: our bewildered clown is stretched between silent film, beat poetry, revolutionary vaudeville, and nirvana.
-[Photos by Susan Kingsland, 2021]
+The Modern Holy Fool: Kangalee, Not Keaton Our bewildered clown is stretched between silent film, poetry, revolutionary vaudeville, delirious mime and nirvana.

-For the first time ever, the most mysterious story Henry Miller ever wrote is being adapted to the stage by DC poet/author Magus Magnus & Dennis Leroy Kangalee.
+For the first time ever in the USA, the most mysterious story Henry Miller ever wrote is being adapted to the stage & performed by the Kangalee Arts Ensemble.
 This historical project has been brought to the fore by Justine Stock with the blessings of the Henry Miller Estate…

 What happens when the actor no longer loves their art?
 Or when the art no longer loves them?
 What happens to the artist when his visionary ambition collides with the hostility of a repressive state?

-Produced by J. Stock Productions in conjugal with the Henry Miller Memorial Library, Dennis Leroy Kangalee shall return to the terrain of the clown - this time in Henry Miller’s world, not Samuel Beckett’s - and hopefully in between them both, he and co-writer Magus Magnus will offer a glimpse…of their own.
+Produced by J. Stock Productions in conjugal with the Henry Miller Memorial Library, the Kangalee Arts Ensemble shall return to the terrain of the clown - this time in Henry Miller’s world, not Samuel Beckett’s - and hopefully in between them both, a world of their own.